OpenRoberta/docker/README.md

 The shell script `$SCRIPT_DIR/run.sh` has commands, that are used for operating purposes.

 - `auto-deploy`: usually called from cron.
-It takes server names from the variable `AUTODEPLOY` from the glocal `decl.sh` and re-deploys each server, if the git repository connected to this server has got new commits.
+It takes server names from the variable `AUTODEPLOY` from the global `decl.sh` and re-deploys each server, if the git repository connected to this server has got new commits.
 Use `crontab -e` to add the following line to the crontab to look for commits every 5 minutes:

 ```bash